serdarakis/PackagingChallenge/README.md

 ## Implementation
 Application Reads the file and converts the information into the Package Model by parsing each line, calculates the items to pack using an efficient algorithm.
 Returns items indexes for each line in the input file.
 In case of any error library throws "APIException".

 Package optimization is a known problem with Knapsack problem name.
-It has a 3 different known algorithm when optimizing the items.
+It has 3 different known algorithm when optimizing the items.
 These algorithms are Recursion solution and Dynamic Programming solution with Memoization and Tabulation methods.

 Since optimization is close to Knapsack problem.
 Similar algorithm has been used to solve problem.
 However, since items weights are not integers, Memorization approach was the best solution.
 However, small adjustment needs to be done because index is integer and capacity was fractional number.
 Hash table has been used instead of a memory array.